Five Creative Uses of ChatGPT for Writers (Which Don’t Involve AI Doing the Writing For You!)

 #2: Using ChatGPT to Help Solve Writing Problems

 Stuck on something with your writing?
+Had some feedback that you’re not sure how to address?
 Talking through a problem can be a great way to help unpick it in your mind – and other people might come up with ideas that you’d never have thought of.
-ChatGPT is a great writing buddy for this.
+While it’s helpful to have actual people to bounce ideas off (this is the kind of thing we do in Writers’ Cafe), you can also use ChatGPT.

 Prompt:

-My romance novel is too simple.
+My romance novel is too simple and needs more depth.
 Could you give me some ideas on how to complicate the plot?

 Response: